bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/the-block-1-983-702-problem.md

 Okay.
 So, let's just...
-But this

-Speaker 1: 00:13:00
+Speaker 1: 00:12:59

-less efficient implementation had the same problem.
+But this less efficient implementation had the same problem.
 The modern UTXO set would definitely have this problem.
 And my understanding is the original one had two, even though it stored more data than we do now.